Website Development Process: 7 Steps to Create a Website

 - Content is important for SEO promotion

-Content also influences the site’s visibility in search engines.
+Content also influences the site's visibility in search engines.
 This is why search engine optimization, or SEO, should be taken into account while creating content for a website.
-To make the website easier to find by the search engines, it is important that the content should be readable, informative, and rich in relevant keywords.
+To make the website easier to find by the search engines, the content should be readable, informative, and rich in relevant keywords.

 5. Website Development

-Another vital part of the website creation process is the building of the website itself.
+Another vital part of the website development process is the building of the website itself.
 Many companies turn to third-party outsourcing providers for web development services.
 The graphic elements that have been created in the previous website development steps now need to be converted into a real website.
-Usually, the home page is built first, followed by the rest of the pages, according to the sitemap created before.
+Usually, the home page is built first, followed by the rest of the pages, according to the sitemap that was out together before.

 After that, all the static elements of the website need to be created and tested.
-Then, it is important to add extra features and interactive elements.
-During this web development phase, it is crucial to have a deep understanding of all the website development technologies that you’re going to use.
+Then, add extra features and interactive elements.
+During this website development phase, it is crucial to have a deep understanding of all the technologies that you're going to use.

 Front-end development deals with building the client-side of the website, that users can interact with.
 The designs that have been created in the previous website development stages are turned into elements of the website, animations, and interactive effects.
 The frontend development team integrates all the necessary functions and makes sure that the website is responsive, user-friendly, and works well on all kinds of devices.

 Back-end development sets up the interaction between the user-side and server-side of the website.
 The back-end developers are responsible for the business logic, database management, working with the server, and other tasks, according to the objectives of the website.

-Testing is one of the most important parts of the website development process as well.
+Testing is one of the unmissable stages of the website development process as well.
 There should be a series of tests to eliminate the possible bugs in the built MVP.
 The quality assurance team needs to check all the links, forms, scripts, etc. Also, it is necessary to make sure that the site is functioning correctly and smoothly, to check its usability, compatibility, and performance.